 - 1. Teaching from the Learner's Perspective

 - 2. Quality of Life Questions

 - 3. Functional and Age-Appropriate

 - 4. What About Your Reinforcers

 - 5. Say It Another Way

 - 6. Quality of Life Worksheet

 - 7. Important Values

-Once the Activities have been completed, click on the link below to take the Non-Aversive Techniques test:
+Once the Activities have been completed, DSP must take the Non-Aversive Techniques test.
+Return to the CenTrain home page to access the test.